barrachri/rampante/README.rst

 Why NATS?
 ================================================

-It's written in Go and seems working really!
+It's written in Go and seems working really well!

 To Do
 ================================================